bimdata/python-api-client/docs/IfcApi.md

 Create a token for this model

-Tokens are read_only by default and are valid 1 day  Required scopes: ifc:token_manage, model:token_manage
+DEPECRATED: Use ProjectAccessToken instead  Required scopes: ifc:token_manage, model:token_manage

 ### Example